youssefg9/5G_pga/README.md

 --------------------

  -----------------------------------------------------------------------------------------------------------------------------
-    1- _main.py_ is the function containing the needed classes and imports , it contains the following :
+    1- _main.py_ is the file containing the needed classes and imports , it contains the following :
     ----------------------------------------------------------------------------------------------------
     a-generatorFunc function of class FrameGenerator()
     IN  :